 Alternative Banking Options

-In addition to both Chime and Current, let’s not forget that there are also some very popular alternatives that might just be the perfect fit for you.
+Along with Chime and Current, there are also several other digital banking accounts that might be a good fit for you.
 If you’re going to consider Chime and Current in depth, it will be worth your time to look at some other competitors too.
 Here are some of the biggest alternatives to consider:

 While Chime is of course a financial technology company, and not a regular bank, there are some traditional old school banks which might present a strong alternative, depending on your needs.
 If you’re looking for banks similar to Chime, Discover might suit you well.